XML RSS

 Roof Life is Extended Tremendously

-Studies in Germany have shown green roofs can extend the life of the roof by at least two time and sometimes longer.
-It protects it from wind-blown debris and shields it from UV radiation.
-By buffering temperature extremes (see below), the stress of expansion and contraction is minimized.
+• Studies in Germany have shown green roofs can extend the life of the roof by at least two times and sometimes longer.

 Urban Heat Island Effects are Greatly Improved